MonitorQA/ExternalApiDocs/_posts/2025-06-19-update-score-system.md

 layout: null
 ---

-Update an existing score system with new configuration, labels, and settings.
+Update an existing score system with new configuration and labels.
+Note: `scoreSystemType` cannot be changed after creation.

 ### Request Headers